To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 system, in part, by making large transfers to my grandchildren.
 That will

-avoid taxes that would have been due if I had transferred the property to my
+would have been due if I had transferred the property to my

 kids and then they transferred the property to my grandchildren.